Raul Prata

-Raul Prata (born 14 July 1987) is a Brazilian footballer who plays for Vitória as a right back.
+Raul Prata (born 14 July 1987) is a Brazilian footballer who plays for Novorizontino as a right back.

 Career

 Born in Piracicaba, Raul Prata made his senior debut by the local team XV de Piracicaba.
 After a long passage by Luverdense and a short by Ituano, Raul Prata signed with Botafogo–SP on 24 December 2016.

 On 10 January 2017, he left Botafogo without any match by the club, when he signed with Sport.